-• try-count: Count of connection retries by the client to the alternative clusters.
-When this value

-• client: Path to the client configuration that corresponds to an alternative cluster that the client will try to connect.
+- try-count: Count of connection retries by the client to the alternative clusters.
+When this value is reached and the client still could not connect to a cluster, the client shuts down. - client: Path to the client configuration that corresponds to an alternative cluster that the client will try to connect.